autotelik/datashift_journey/README.md

 >If using an existing model, it's **vital** that this journey class has a string column called `state` i.e If you need to add an associated migration yourself it should contain `t.string :state`

+In this example this model would be located at : `app/models/checkout.rb`

-A concern is added, to hold the journey plan (and avoid cluttering the model too much), that is auto included in the model.
+A stub for entering the journey plan is added to the model.

-You can edit this concern and configure your required steps in the plan.
+You should edit this model and configure your required steps in the plan.

 Details of the API are supplied in comments in the file and TODO: <link>

-In this example this concern would be located at : `app/models/concerns/checkout_model_journey.rb`

 An initializer will also be created at : `config/initializers/datashift_journey.rb`

-Inside the initializer you can change which model to use as the plan.
+Inside the initializer you can change which model to use as the plan and set various configuration options.

 ### Defining the Journey Plan